CraftAcademyLabs/coach-guides/miscellaneous/assessments/final_assessment.md

 #### Delivery:

 All code must be delivered in the form of a **Pull Request** against the repositories that the examiner will provide to you (onefor each challenge).
+Please note that the repositories will be set in **public** mode for the duration of the assessment, and closed sourced once we finish the assessment.
+We, the coaches of CA will be the only ones that can see them.
+We undertake this step to protect your privacy.

 ## Comments Challenge